freeorion/freeorion/check/README.md

 ```

 #### Tags
 You can customize text with special markup tags.
-Not full list of tags:
+Not a full list of tags:

-- `[[]]` inserts text from another entry.
-  You add a key in double square braces and user will see the value of that key.
+- `[[KEY]]` will be replaced with the text in the entry with key `KEY`.
   Substitution is recursive, if text has another substitution it will be resolved too.
   If key was not found in this table, it will be looked in the reference table.